bdemsky/agentgraph/README.md

 ### Auxilary Data Structures

+To create a Conversation mutable object.

 ```
 conversation = agentgraph.Conversation()
 ```

-Create a Conversation mutable object.
+To create a variable map, we use:

 ```
 varmap = agentgraph.VarMap()
 ```

-Creates a variable map.
+To get the value of a variable (stalling the parent task until the child task has finished):

 ```
 var.getValue()
 ```

-Gets the value of a variable.

 ### Using VLLM